 The Caribbean is the birthplace of recreational liveaboard scuba diving – and for good reason.
 Liveaboard safaris are easily the most convenient and cost-effective way of thoroughly exploring this diverse dive destination, creating the underwater adventure of a lifetime.

 The Caribbean is home to dozens of iconic dive destinations famous for flourishing reefs, close encounters with sharks and shipwrecks carpeted in coral.
 Not to mention fantastic topside attractions, including the ruins of ancient civilisations, stunning white-sand beaches, swimming pigs and limestone grottos.
 There's so much to see, you could spend months exploring and barely make a dent.
-And, while no diver can do it all, with a liveaboard safari, you can certainly take your trip further than the average adventure.
+And, while no diver can do it all in a single trip, a liveaboard safari can certainly take your trip further.

-Whether you're looking to take it easy, or in search of something a little more exciting, the Caribbean has something to offer - and this exceptional region is the perfect place for a liveaboard adventure.
+Whether you're looking to take it easy, or in search of something a little more exciting, the Caribbean is the perfect place for a liveaboard adventure.
 In this article, we're breaking down the various routes offered by liveaboard vessels in the Caribbean, so keep reading to find your perfect itinerary and start planning your next dive holiday.

 What makes liveaboard diving in the Caribbean so incredible

 The Caribbean makes a perfect playground for scuba divers, with thousands of picturesque tropical islands, hundreds of kilometres of pristine coral reef, and conditions fit for explorers of all skill and comfort levels.
 These islands are also the birthplace of recreational liveaboard diving, with a local history of dive safaris dating back to the 1950s - all but guaranteeing well-organised itineraries and streamlined service.

 While it's impossible to visit more than a small fraction of the region's incredible underwater highlights in one trip, a liveaboard safari can help you cover more ground.
 These voyages allow you to make the most of your time, visiting different destinations in one action-packed itinerary and many venture off the beaten path, delivering untouched and uncrowded dive sites that would otherwise be off-limits.